The Maker Mom

 When it comes to blogging, life often follows art (if you consider my carefully crafted blog posts works of art, that is).
 What I mean is that blogging helps me live with intention.
 If I blog about healthy eating, I’m more careful about what I put in my mouth.
 If I start a blog about making stuff, suddenly, we’re making stuff, like marble roller coasters.

 My teen learned how to make these roller coasters a few years back in a course on roller coaster physics.
-On a recent trip to the hardware store (there are many), he picked up a several bags of 3/4 inch foam pipe insulation.
+On a recent trip to the hardware store, he picked up a several bags of 3/4 inch foam pipe insulation.
 Each bag come with several pieces and costs just a couple of dollars.

 Make a Marble Roller Coaster